Mar-Ch1/netguru/README.md

-Testy selenium
+Make sure you have install node and npm.

-1. npm install
+1. npm i
 2. npm run test